ietf-wg-asdf/SDF/sdf.md

     "type": "number",
     "minimum": 0,
     "units": "m"
-    "description": "There can be no negative lengths" }
+    "description": "There can be no negative lengths."
+  }
 ...
   "cable-length" : {
     "sdfRef": "#/sdfData/length"
     "minimum": 0.05,
-    "description": "cables must be at least 5 cm"
+    "description": "Cables must be at least 5 cm."
   }
 ~~~